 Candidates for gastric banding should undergo a preoperative upper gastrointestinal series to identify the presence of hiatal hernia.
 Small hiatal hernias can be repaired at the time of gastric band placement.
 The presence of a large hiatal hernia, however, although not an absolute contraindication to gastric banding, should be considered carefully in a surgeon’s early experience, because repair of such hernias in obese patients can be technically challenging.
 Patients with symptoms of gastroesophageal reflux disease should undergo 24-hour esophageal pH testing.
 Data are sparse, but most series report improvement of gastroesophageal reflux disease after gastric banding, although a minority of studies demonstrates worsening of symptoms.
 Similarly, patients with symptoms of esophageal motility disorders should undergo preoperative esophageal manometry.
 The presence of significant esophageal dysmotility should be considered a relative contraindication to gastric banding.
 Despite a paucity of data studying the effect of gastric banding on esophageal motility, concerns remain regarding the long-term effects of gastric banding on patients with severe esophageal dysmotility.

 Patients should continue all preoperative medications until the morning of surgery, with the exception of aspirin, nonsteroidal anti-inflammatory agents, warfarin, or heparin.
 Mechanical bowel preparation is not necessary.

 General anesthesia with complete neuromuscular blockade is required for laparoscopic gastric banding.
 Intravenous antibiotics directed against skin flora are often administered, although no data exist to support this practice.
-Aggressive prophylaxis of nausea prior to emergence from ...
+Aggressive prophylaxis of nausea prior ...